chdalski/azure-training/src/azure-functions/1-7-working-with-logs.md

 #### <span class="task">🛠 TASK (optional):</span> Query your instance name

-You can skip this one if you didn't change the name of your Application Insights instance, when you created our Azure resources.
+You can skip this one if you didn't change the name of your Application Insights instance when you created our Azure resources.

 If you changed the name, query it and replace `ains-training-demo` with your `<INSTANCE_NAME>` in the commands below.